9 Can’t-Miss Things to Do in Anchorage, Alaska

 Take a day trip to Girdwood

 While the funky little community of Girdwood is technically part of Anchorage, it’s about an hour from downtown.
-To get there, travelers need to drive the Seward Highway, which is often ranked one of the most beautiful roadways in the world.
-On one side of the road is a sheer rockface, where nimble-footed mountain goats and skilled climbers often share space.
+To get there, travelers need to drive the Seward Highway, which is often ranked one of the world’s most beautiful roadways.
+On one side of the road is a sheer rock face, where nimble-footed mountain goats and skilled climbers often share space.
 On the other side is the Turnagain Arm, a long, shallow waterway that features beluga whale sightings and the reflections of the mountains across the way.
+If you time your trip right, you can see the Cook Inlet bore tide—it’s one of the tallest in the world.
+Once a day, when the tides change, a single tidal wave that reaches heights of 10 feet thunders through the waterway.
+Local surfers like to try to catch the wave—if they make it, they can ride it for roughly 50 miles.
+There are myriad pull-out points along the highway to watch the wave or simply to take pictures of the impossibly scenic area.

 One of the main reasons people visit Girdwood is to spend time at Alyeska Resort.
 For powder hounds, there are few places like Alyeska, which has a reputation for being “steep and deep” and having the longest continuous double black diamond ski run in the country.
 But you don’t have to be a thrill-seeker to enjoy the resort’s outdoor activities.
 Those who’d like to check out the views of Turnagain Arm from up high (and maybe have a cocktail while they’re at it) can ride the tram to the mountain top, where there are two restaurants.
-The resort also recently opened the first Nordic Spa in Alaska, featuring a circuit of pools, ranging from with grin and bear it cold plunges to hot tubs that’ll melt your problems away.
-There’s also a bevy of saunas, including Finnish, barrel, Himalayan rock salt, and Russian banyas, as well as a steam room and an exfoliation cabin.
-Guests can also enjoy signature cocktails in the onsite bar and restaurant or sign up for a massage (we recommend the Nordic massage, which includes warming and cooling elements).
+The resort also recently opened the first Nordic Spa in Alaska, featuring a circuit of pools, ranging from grin and bear it cold plunges to hot tubs that’ll melt your problems away.
+There’s also a bevy of saunas, including Finnish, barrel, Himalayan rock salt, and Russian banyas, plus a steam room and an exfoliation cabin.
+Guests can also enjoy signature cocktails in the on-site bar and restaurant or sign up for a massage.
+(We recommend the Nordic massage, which includes warming and cooling elements.)

 Off-mountain, Girdwood has a number of tasty eateries, berry-lined hiking trails for all ability levels, and the popular Girdwood Brewing Company, a dog-friendly beer garden with views of the slopes.